h1de27/competitive-programming/LeetCode/two sum/README.md

 ## Approach 1: Brute Force

 The brute force approach is simple.
-Loop through each element xx and find if there is another value that equals to target - xtarget−x.
+Loop through each element xx and find if there is another value that equals to target - x.

 ```java
 public int[] twoSum(int[] nums, int target) {